Rice milk

 Rice milk is a plant milk made from rice.
 Commercial rice milk is typically manufactured using brown rice and brown rice syrup, and may be sweetened using sugar or sugar substitutes, and flavored by common ingredients, such as vanilla.
 It is commonly fortified with protein and micronutrients, such as vitamin B12, calcium, iron, or vitamin D.

 History

 The exact origin of rice milk is uncertain.
-In 1914, Maria M. Gilbert gave a recipe for rice milk in her book Meatless Cookery, which was the earliest known use of the term.
+In 1914, Maria McIlvaine Gillmore gave a recipe for rice milk in her book Meatless Cookery, which was the earliest known use of the term.
 In 1921, the first rice milk factory was built by the Vita Rice Products Co., launching Vita Rice Milk the same year in San Francisco, California.
 In 1990, Rice Dream was launched by Imagine Foods of Palo Alto, California in Tetra Pak cartons, becoming the first widely popular rice milk.

 Nutrition

 Rice milk (unsweetened) is 89% water, 9% carbohydrates, 1% fat, and contains negligible protein (table).
 A 100 ml reference amount provides 47 calories, and – if purposely fortified during manufacturing – 26% of the Daily Value (DV) for vitamin B12 (table).
 It also supplies calcium (12% DV; fortified) and manganese (13% DV; fortified) in moderate amounts, but otherwise is low in micronutrients.